oroinc/documentation/backend/api/actions.rst

 update\_relationship Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action changes an entity (for "to-one" relationship) or completely replaces all entities (for "to-many" relationship) connected to a given entity by a given association.
-For more details, see the |Updating Relationships| section of the JSON:API specification.
+For more details, see the |JSON:API: Updating Relationships| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_relationship``.